Early support 0-8 years

 What is CONTACTS?

-An Impact meeting is an opportunity for parents, carers and children and professionals to meet up, share information and to decide and plan for the best way forward in the next few months Impacts is generally for children with disabilities aged 0-8 years.
+A Team around the Child meeting is an opportunity for parents, carers, children and professionals to meet up, share information and to decide a plan for the best way forward in the next few months.
+Team around the Child is generally for children with disabilities aged 0-8 years.
 Meetings are kept as informal as possible, parents are encouraged to bring along significant people in the child or family's life and there is an attempt to look at the needs of the whole family.
 Parents are recognised as experts on their own children, are very much in the driving seat of the meeting and are encouraged to ask questions and to raise any points they wish.
-A plan in drawn up to best meet the needs identified and is based on the outcomes of being healthy, enjoying and achieving, staying safe, making a positive contribution and achieving economic well-being.
+A plan is drawn up to best meet the needs identified and is based on the outcomes of being healthy, enjoying and achieving, staying safe, making a positive contribution and achieving economic well-being.
 For more information please read the Team around the Child Leaflet.